 In Texas, an experienced car accident attorney can tell you if you have legal grounds for filing a personal injury lawsuit and can also assess your chances of winning such a lawsuit.

 HOW CAN YOU AVOID NEGLIGENT DRIVING?

-Under Florida law, motorists must use “reasonable care” to avoid injuring others.
+Under state law, motorists must use “reasonable care” to avoid injuring others.
 But precisely what does reasonable care actually mean?

 Listed below are several specific examples of the exercise of reasonable care, and although reasonable care is not limited to these examples, if a motorist violates any of the examples listed here, the motorist has violated the duty of reasonable care:

 -Vigilance and driving cautiously: Drivers have a duty to stay alert and on the lookout for other vehicles, pedestrians, objects, and road hazards.
 All drivers are expected to see what an average, careful, and prudent motorist would see.
 A failure to drive vigilantly may constitute negligence.

 -Driving at a reasonable speed: Drivers have a duty to drive at a speed that is proper and reasonable in terms of the traffic, visibility, road conditions, and weather.
 Even driving at the speed limit could conceivably be considered negligent if visibility is low, the weather is bad, or the situation warrants particular caution (such as a large crowd of pedestrians, a road construction site, or a traffic standstill).